Zhostt/Mind-Games/README.md

 And here comes the 'Greatest Common Divider' game which is absolutely 10/10: https://asciinema.org/a/558871

+From the developers of hit 'Greatest Common Divider' - here comes 'Progression' :  https://asciinema.org/a/558898

-Finally last, but not least, the boss of brain games - 'Progression' game!  https://asciinema.org/a/558898
+Finally, the boss of brain games - 'PRIME': https://asciinema.org/a/558909

 Thank you much for your attention.

-Live and drink, friend!
+Best regards, Zhostt.